thomjiji/dri/README.md

 ```

 By default, pytest captures the output produced by your tests and displays it only if
 the test fails.
-However, when you
-use `--capture=no` or `-s`, pytest allows the stdout and stderr to be displayed on the
+However, when you use `--capture=no` or `-s`, pytest allows the stdout
-console immediately, regardless
-of the test result.
+and stderr to be displayed on the console immediately, regardless of the test result.

 ```shell
 pytest -v -s
 ```

-## Similar Project
+## Similar Projects

 - [pybmd](https://github.com/WheheoHu/pybmd)
 - [pydavinci](https://github.com/pedrolabonia/pydavinci)